antnkarp/file-indexer/README.md

    Calculates and displays the number of each file type present in the index.

 * `largerthan x`<br/>
-   Prints information in the index for files that have size larger than x (in bytes)/
+   Prints information in the index for files that have size larger than x (in bytes)

 * `namepart y`<br/>
    y is a part of a filename, it can contian spaces.
 Prints information about all files in the index for which y is a substring of the name.